williamwutq/game_HappyHex/README.md

 This page helps the player to resume a previously stated but unfinished game stored in the `data` directory.
 For a game to show up on this page, the following requirements all be meet:

-1. Either a valid `.hpyhex` or a valid `.hpyhex.json` game log file exist in the `data` directory.
+1. A valid `.hpyhex` game log file, in colored format, must exist in the `data` directory.
 Validity of game file means that they are not corrupted and can be read by the HappyHex program.
 2. The game is unfinished.
-This means in both the binary `.hpyhex` or the `.hpyhex.json` files need to have the key `complete` set to `false`.
+This means in the binary `.hpyhex` files need to have the key `complete` set to `false`.
-3. The username and user ID recorded in both the binary `.hpyhex` or the `.hpyhex.json` game log files matched the currently [logged-in](#Login-Page) user.
+3. The username and user ID recorded in the binary `.hpyhex` game log files matched the currently [logged-in](#Login-Page) user.
    In addition, the user logged in, as when user is not logged in, games will not be able to resumed or recorded.
 4. The game queue and board sizes matches the sizes currently selected in the [settings](#settings-page).
 If the settings do not match, no game may show up.